 Urological Supplies Pre-Pay Review Quarterly Status Report

-*The total percentage will be greater than 100% because some claims were denied for multiple reasons.
+*The total percentage will be greater than 100% because some claims denied for multiple reasons.

 Resources: